 # Review and improve: You built beautiful apps and ensured high reliability.
-Once the user and data volumes grow response times can decline customers will move away due to the wrong user experience.
+Once the user and data volumes grow, response times can decline customers will move away due to the wrong user experience.
 Make regular performance reviews on production a fundamental part of your operational procedures to identify such slowdowns and initiate corrective measures.

 New testing techniques

 Learn from mistakes and improve your testing procedures day by day.
 Creative minds and forward-thinking leaders release new testing utilities and practices regularly.
 Schedule a slot in your weekly agenda for research and continuous optimization.
 Below are some ideas how testing at the edge of DevOps could be improved.
-It’s beyond the traditional approach of testing for the expected but it enriches classic testing.
+It’s beyond the traditional approach of testing for the expected, but it enriches classic testing.

 # Real user requests Time is limited in DevOps projects and therefore teams tend to deploy new versions early on production even if not all functional test cases have been executed.
 Real users will use the new application in different ways with real data sets.
-Depending on the design of your new system you can grant access to a limited user community and watch how those user work with your new application.
+Depending on the design of your new system, you can grant access to a limited user community and watch how those users work with your new application.
 Failures identified in this stage can give valuable input for your developers and help them to fix such problem spots before a broad user community gets affected.
 Furthermore, you should check if response times are within expectations and compare them with your non-functional requirements.

-# Driving tests with production requests Certain applications such as message queue-based applications have often heavy throughput requirement.
+# Driving tests with production requests Certain applications such as message queue-based applications often have heavy throughput requirement.
 Adequate load tests are time consuming and therefore creative minds store messages on production and replay those on their testing stages.
 The same testing with production requests can be achieved with duplication of user requests by using proxies.

 # Static Scans Quality is an important selling factor.
 You should no longer rely on manual or automated tests alone because both can’t tell you the truth.
-Certain areas such as dead code, complexity or vulnerabilities require a static analysis.
+Certain areas such as dead code, complexity, or vulnerabilities require a static analysis.
 Extend your testing suite towards static secure code analysis according to security standards such as OWASP top 10.